utshomax/postman-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

 1. Select **Add Integration**.

 Postman often checks your collection for changes.
-If Postman identifies changes when it checks your collection, the changes are automatically sent to Microsoft Power Automate.
+If Postman identifies changes when it checks your collection, the changes automatically send to Microsoft Power Automate.

 ### Add a collection activity feed to Microsoft Power Automate